cyb3r17/fischer/README.md

 # fischer
-A simple chess engine writeen in C++
+A simple chess engine written in C++